 Amendments.
 Contract amendments shall not be considered to be separate contracts if made in accordance with the public contracting regulations.

 Animals.
 Contracts for the purchase of animals.

-Contracts up to $10,000.
-Contracts of any type for which the contract price does not exceed $10,000 without a record of the method of award.

 Copyrighted Materials—Library Materials.
 Contracts for the acquisition of materials entitled to copyright, including, but not limited to, works of art and design, literature and music, or materials, even if not entitled to copyright, purchased for use as library lending materials.